-A committee may also be effective if you have a large business and need to consult on matters that are the same across a number of work groups or workplaces.
+A committee is effective if you have a large business and need to consult on matters that are the same across several work groups or workplaces.

 The main functions of the health and safety committee are to:

-- facilitate co-operation in instigating, developing and carrying out measures to improve the health and safety of workers
+- facilitate co-operation in developing and carrying out measures to improve the safety of workers

-- assist in developing health and safety standards, rules and procedures
+- help develop health and safety standards, rules and procedures.

 - a HSR, or